muaz-khan/WebRTC-Experiment/audio-broadcast/README.md

 If you're new to WebRTC; following demos are for you!

-* [A realtime browswer only experiment](https://webrtc-experiment.appspot.com/demos/client-side.html) - no server for signalling!
+* [Runs in only one tab; uses JavaScript variables directly for signalling.](https://webrtc-experiment.appspot.com/demos/client-side.html) - no server for signalling!
-* [A realtime browswer only experiment using socket.io](https://webrtc-experiment.appspot.com/demos/client-side-socket-io.html) - no server for signalling!
+* [Runs in only one tab; uses socket.io for signalling.](https://webrtc-experiment.appspot.com/demos/client-side-socket-io.html) - no server for signalling!
-* [A realtime browswer only experiment using WebSocket](https://webrtc-experiment.appspot.com/demos/client-side-websocket.html) - no server for signalling!
+* [Runs in only one tab; uses WebSocket for signalling.](https://webrtc-experiment.appspot.com/demos/client-side-websocket.html) - no server for signalling!

 ##Credits

 * [Muaz Khan](http://github.com/muaz-khan)!

-##Browsers

-It works fine on Google Chrome Stable 26 and upper.

 Remember: Don't forget to check: [How to use RTCPeerConnection.js?
 A short guide](https://webrtc-experiment.appspot.com/howto/)